Gil-ADDA/Plant-monitor/README.md

 ![Example Arduino Screenshot](IMG/MQTTWIFI.png)

 # MQTT side of the project
-Adafruit Feather HUZZAH ESP8266 Wifi communicate MQTT
+Adafruit Feather HUZZAH ESP8266 Wifi communicate MQTT and you can see my plant valuses under the topic Gil-Adda (that all path shown in the picture)

 ![Example of the data in MQTT](IMG/MQTT-DATA.jpeg)

-Raspberry pi communicate with MQTT
+Configuration of the Raspberry pi communicate with weater station data from the  MQTT under the topic “UCL/90TCR/106/WST/celab_davis_vue/loop", "UCL/PSW/Garden/WST/dvp2/loop"
    ![Shell Screenshot](IMG/Rpi-c-MQ.jpeg)